 Third, this vicious circle may have impacts on the recruitment process of the tax administration.
 It is reasonable to assume that more fiscal corruption among tax collectors will attract potentially more corrupt employees (Besley & McLaren, 1993).
-Furthermore, in an atmosphere of corruption we can easily end up with a recruitment process based on the wrong premises (Huther & Shah, 2000).
-Significant above market rate wages in specific public institutions in order to reduce shirking and corruption may imply that one gets two prices for the same type of service.
-This may in general make a fertile ground for corruption and rent-seeking where attractive jobs are likely to be sold, and the sales price has built in the capital value of the salary surplus.
-Andvig (1999), for instance, reports from Azerbaijan that a regular customs official at a "fat site" has to pay USD 100 000 to get his position.
+Furthermore, an atmosphere of corruption can result in a recruitment process based on the wrong premises (Huther & Shah.
+2000).
+Significant above-market rate wages in specific public institutions in order to reduce shirking and corruption may imply that one gets two prices for the same type of service.
+This may in general create fertile ground for corruption and rent-seeking where attractive jobs are likely to be sold, and the sale price has built in the capital value of the salary surplus.
+Andvig (1999), for instance, reports from Azerbaijan that a regular customs official at a "fat site" has to pay US\$100,000 to get his position.
 A position is normally financed by the incumbent borrowing from family and friends.
-The customs official is assumed to have earned enough for repaying the investment after 6 months.
-Thereafter he is supposed to send a percentage (85 % is indicated by Andvig) of what he gains on corruption upwards to his superiors.
+The customs official is assumed to have earned enough to repay the investment after six months.
+Thereafter he is supposed to send a percentage (85% is indicated by Andvig) of what he gains on corruption upward to his superiors.

-Fourth, accepting corruption may have negative impacts on the future possibilities for reforming the tax system.
+Fourth, accepting corruption may have negative impacts on the future possibility of reforming the tax system.
 For instance, important stakeholders, including bureaucrats and politicians, as well as powerful taxpayers, may resist changes in an attempt to protect their influence and control of the tax system.
 According to Winters (1996, p.
-166), the strongest resistance to tax reforms in Indonesia came from the tax officials themselves, since they had the most to lose from the depersonalisation and simplification of the tax system.
-Flatters & Macleod (1995, p.
+166), the strongest resistance to tax reforms in Indonesia came from the tax officials themselves, since they had the most to lose from the depersonalization and simplification of the tax system.
+Flatters and Macleod (1995, p.
 409), also referring to Indonesia, assert that tax collectors actively opposed simplifications in property tax administration, income tax laws and tariff structures.
 Moreover, some observers argue that the extensive public sector regulations and complicated tax systems observed in many poor countries are the result of a deliberate strategy by civil servants, including senior tax officials, to facilitate corruption (Tanzi, 2000; Myrdal, 1968).

-Developments in the tax administration in Ghana, which is the cross-cutting case to which Chand & Moene (1999) refer, may support our general point.
-Following the reforms, tax revenues in Ghana increased from 4.6% of GDP in 1983 to 17% in 1994 (ibid., p.
-1135, table 2), despite reductions in tax rates.
-However, if the increase in tax revenues in Ghana were due to a strengthening of the positions of corrupt tax officers, then we would expect a difficult future for the tax administration in the longer run.
-And actually, this seems to be what Ghana has experienced; the initial success has not been sustained (Devas, Delay, & Hubbard, 2001, p.
+Developments in the tax administration in Ghana, which is the crosscutting case to which Chand and Moene (1999) refer, may support our general point.
+Following the reforms, tax revenues in Ghana increased from 4.6% of GDP in 1983 to 17% in 1994 (Chand & Moene 1999, p.
+1135, Table 2), despite reductions in tax rates.
+But if the increase in tax revenues in Ghana was due to a strengthening of the positions of corrupt tax officers, then we would expect a difficult future for the tax administration in the longer run.
+In fact, this seems to be what Ghana has experienced; the initial success has not been sustained (Devas, Delay, & Hubbard, 2001, p.
 213).
 According to Hadler (2000, p.
-40), the tax administration in Ghana, the first country in Africa to establish an autonomous revenue agency, is "reputedly now in disarray".
-11 tax compliance.
+40), the tax administration in Ghana, the first country in Africa to establish an auto nomous revenue agency, is "reputedly now in disarray." $^{11}\,$

+In summary, increasing fiscal corruption by strengthening the position of corrupt tax officers may initiate two vicious circles in the longer run.
+On the one hand, it may reduce peoples' willingness to pay taxes; on the other hand, it may weaken a commitment to honest behavior in the tax administration.
+Both these effects are closely related to the importance of values in tax collection and tax compliance.
 Our general point is that inducing fiscal corruption in the long run undermines the values essential to an efficient tax administration.
 As observed by Amartya Sen:

-In summary, increasing fiscal corruption by strengthening the position of corrupt tax officers may initiate two vicious circles in the longer run.
-On the one hand, it may reduce peoples' willingness to pay taxes; on the other hand, it may weaken a commitment to honest behaviour in the tax administration.
-Both these effects are closely related to the importance of values in tax collection and